CEWendel/tlog/README.md

 	Time left:                                 3:56:56
 ```

-#### Constrain displayed time logs to only ones that have less than the specified amount of time left to finish
+#### Constrain displayed time logs to only ones that have less than the specified amount of time left
 ```bash
 $ tlog display -g 1hr
 Log:    bugfix